 The Battleship does not keep official military records.
 The U.S. National Archives and Records Administration maintains all official military records.
 Military veterans or next-of-kin of a deceased veteran may order a copy of the records through the website www.archives.gov/veterans.

-The Battleship collects, preserves and exhibits objects and records that relate to the prime artifact, the USS NORTH CAROLINA (BB-55) and five other ships named NORTH CAROLINA.
+The Battleship Commission is authorized to accept donations of personal property.
+The Battleship shall collect, preserve and exhibit objects and records that relate to the prime artifact, the USS NORTH CAROLINA (BB-55) and five other ships named NORTH CAROLINA.
 The collecting scope for objects and records is:

 - The item is related to the construction or service of NORTH CAROLINA (BB-55) (1936-1947) or her retention in the Reserve Fleet in Bayonne, New Jersey (1947-1961) or the men who served on her (1941-1947).